-The non-profit and faith-based community plays a key role in the current CoC system.
+The nonprofit and faith-based community plays a key role in the current COC system.
 Hundreds of agencies throughout the County provide programs ranging from feeding the homeless on the street to creating permanent supportive housing opportunities.
 These services are available to homeless families with children, and single men and women.
-The non-profit and faith-based community also serves special needs populations, such as victims of domestic violence, veterans, the disabled and youth.
+The nonprofit and faith-based community also serves special needs populations, such as victims of domestic violence, veterans, the disabled and youth.

-To prevent individuals and families who were recently homeless from becoming homeless again and to prevent individuals and families who are at risk of homelessness from becoming homeless, the City will provide ESG funds to the Water of Life that will provide assistance to help low- and moderate-income individuals and families housed in the event that circumstances beyond their control make it infeasible to stay current on their rent.
+To prevent individuals and families who were recently homeless from becoming homeless again and to prevent individuals and families who are at risk of homelessness from becoming homeless the City has entered into an agreement with Water of Life Church to provide homeless prevention and rapid rehousing services.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs developing resources of information (such as 2-1-1) to better serve individuals who are homeless or at risk of becoming homeless.
-In addition, the CoC is working to implement a database using real time information from intake and assessment that is housed in the Homeless Management Information System (HIMS).
-Collectively these strategies will help minimize duplication of effort and better connect the most vulnerable individuals and families, chronically homeless, and people at risk of becoming homeless to appropriate resources.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

+The City will continue utilizing its ESG funds to prevent homelessness by funding to a qualified homeless services provider to provide rapid re-housing and homelessness prevention.
+The COC is also developing informational resources (such as 2-1-1) to better serve individuals who are homeless or at risk of becoming homeless.
+In addition, the COC is working to implement a database using real time information from intake and assessment that is housed in the Homeless Management Information System (HIMS).
+The City recently launched a 3-1-1 service to connect residents with homeless resources.
+Collectively, these strategies will help minimize duplication of effort and better connect the most vulnerable individuals and families, chronically homeless, and people at risk of becoming homeless to appropriate resources.